Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 We used this strategy during our Florida Keys road trip and it worked great!
 Rather than going to popular Key West during the weekend, we stayed in less-popular, Marathon.
 Then we went to the tourism magnet of Key West on a Tuesday.
 We were delighted to find the often-crowded streets of Key West entirely empty!
 Bartenders informed us that the weekends were still drawing a strong crowd.

-A great visualization, showing county-level data of where cases are currently emerging, can be found on the New York Times Hot Spots Map.
+Another great visualization, showing county-level data of where cases are currently emerging, can be found on the New York Times Hot Spots Map.
 It shows the share of population with new reported cases during the past week.

 This can be a good resource to check while planning.
 But be sure to check it again before embarking on a road trip, as infection rates change over time.
-That can help to avoid any stops in potential hotspots along your summer 2021 road trip route.
+That can help to avoid any stops in potential hotspots along your 2021 road trip route.

 10) Cities Have Obvious Drawbacks, but Don’t Ignore Them!